-Volunteering at the Earth Trust office: Meet Julia
+Volunteering at the Earth Trust office

 You may have seen Earth Trust’s land management, gardening or education volunteers out and about at our places, but we’re also fortunate to work with individuals who share their time and passion to help our office-based teams champion accessible, natural green spaces for everyone.

-This week we caught up with Julia, who works with Volunteer Officer Nicola to register new volunteers, keep in touch with active volunteers and supports volunteer training and events.
+We caught up with Julia, who works with Volunteer Officer Nicola to register new volunteers, keep in touch with active volunteers and supports volunteer training and events.

 How did you get into volunteering at Earth Trust?